flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 # The Module System

+In mordern time, almost all HPC systems are multiuser systems and consequently, this brings many challenges.
+One of such challenges is effectively managing a complex and large volume of software application cohort.

-The system uses the [LMod](https://lmod.readthedocs.io/en/latest/) (Load MODules) system to load/unload applications in the command line.
+DeepThought HPC uses the [LMod](https://lmod.readthedocs.io/en/latest/) (Load MODules) system to load/unload applications in the command line.
 Any modules you use frequently can be loaded on login using your .bash_profile file; modules required for a job should be automated in your SLURM script.

 Best way to think of Module is a singular program version + all of its associated dependencies to run correctly.

 ## Writing Your Own Modules

 You can [write your own module files](https://lmod.readthedocs.io/en/latest/015_writing_modules.html#) if you want!
-This is supported ona best-effort basis by the HPC team.
+This is supported on a best-effort basis by the HPC support team.

 ## Module Format